michaelkolesidis/javascript-software-synthesizer/REFERENCES.md

 <br>

 ## The References List
-<strong>Note</strong>: Many of the following chunks of code were heavily modified and sometimes completely changed in our implementation.
-You should refer to our project's codebase first.
+<strong>Note</strong>: Many of the following chunks of code were heavily modified and sometimes completely changed in our implementation, merely serving as a source of inspiration.
+You should always refer to our project's codebase first.

 * [Sliding menu](https://codepen.io/dannievinther/pen/NvZjvz?editors=1100) by [Dannie Vinther](https://github.com/dannievinther)
 * [Changing keyboard key colors](https://github.com/nexus-js/ui/issues/69) (used for dark mode) by [Ben Taylor](https://github.com/taylorbf)